-Everyone has had a bad experience while dining out – whether the server was clumsy or rude, the food wasn’t quite right, or the atmosphere was a little off.
+Everyone has had a bad experience while dining out – whether the server was rude, the food wasn’t quite right, or the atmosphere was a little off.
 As a server, it’s your job to make sure that your customers have an amazing experience, from start to finish – and that’s where good etiquette comes into play.

 Etiquette guidelines will change from venue to venue; they’re likely to be a little more casual at a local pub than they will be at a fine dining restaurant.
-But there are a number of basic tips that will be expected across the board – and we’re here to help you remember them!
+But there are a number of basic hospitality tips that will be expected across the board – and we’re here to help you remember them!

 1. Put a smile on your dial